FAQs on recent changes to sponsorship

 I have heard that the new policy permits admitting refugees on a case-by-case basis.
 What should I do?

-The new administration has not provided guidance on how to request admission on a case-by-case basis.
+The U.S. government has not provided guidance on how to request admission on a case-by-case basis.

-My Welcome Corps application was approved, but the refugee(s) I’m planning to sponsor has not yet arrived.
+My Welcome Corps application was certified, but the refugee(s) I’m planning to sponsor has not yet arrived.
 What happens now?

 Refugee travel to the U.S. is suspended until further notice.
-All scheduled travel has been canceled, and no new travel will be booked during the suspension.
+Other than limited arrivals on a case-by-case basis, all scheduled travel has been canceled, and no new travel will be booked during the USRAP suspension.

-How can I share my support for sponsorship programs or contact someone about my case?
+How can I share my support for sponsorship programs or get help with my case?

 You can: